SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 ## Dealing with alarms​

-If you receive an alarm email like the one shown in the previous section, the number of messages in the dead letter queue exceeds the threshold defined in the CloudFormation template, which by default is 100,000.
+If you receive an alarm email then the number of messages in the dead letter queue exceeding the threshold defined in the CloudFormation template, which by default is 100,000.
 This could be because:

 - `SumoCWProcessDLQLambda` may not be able to process messages as quickly as the messages are received.
 In this case, you may want to use the Lambda console to increase the number of workers specified by the NUM_OF_WORKERS environment variable.

 - `SumoCWProcessDLQLambda` may be unable process incoming messages because of an error in the message format or a configuration problem, for example, an error in the HTTP endpoint configuration.
-Test the function with the message in the Lambda console to see whether it is able to process the message and send it to Sumo.
+[Test the function with the message in the Lambda console](https://docs.aws.amazon.com/lambda/latest/dg/testing-functions.html) to see whether it is able to process the message and send it to Sumo Logic.